 One-Pot African Peanut Stew

-- 1 onion, finely chopped (about 2 cups)
+- 1 yellow onion, finely chopped (about 2 cups)

-- 2-inch knob fresh ginger, peeled and minced (about 2 tablespoons)
+- 2 inch knob ginger, peeled and minced or grated (about 1 tablespoon)

 - 3 tablespoons tomato paste